rodelrebucas/go-developer/go-basics/interface.md

 }
 ```

-D. Using custom type other than struct
+C. Using custom type other than struct

 ```
 func main() {